Safety in Paris

 - Prior to departure, students are required to attend a Study Abroad Orientation in which they go over necessary safety procedures as well as other pertinent and preventative information related to living and traveling abroad.
 Staff and Faculty members who are leading the trip also undergo orientation where they review the “Emergency Response Procedures”, are properly trained for CPR & First Aid, receive thorough briefings by the Counseling Center, Student Life Office, and by the Academic Accessibility Resources (AAR) coordinator.

 - All students who travel abroad with Asbury are required to have an International Student Identification Card (ISIC), which includes a travel insurance policy that helps cover emergencies abroad whether they are dental, health, or political.

 - We encourage all students to register with the U.S. State Department’s Smart Traveler Enrollment Program.

-- Throughout the semester, the Office of Intercultural Affairs is in frequent contact with both the Faculty lead and with the students, checking in on everyone.
+- Throughout the semester, the Study Abroad Office is in frequent contact with both the Faculty lead and with the students, checking in on everyone.
 We continue to monitor travel advisories and have a plan in place in case any situation should arise.

 - After the study abroad semester, students are required to attend a debrief to assist them with entry back into campus life here on the stateside.
 Students also have the opportunity to meet with the Counseling Center should they feel it is necessary or helpful to their adjustment back in the U.S. and on campus.

-- As a study abroad alumni, students are now part of a campus cohort that meets monthly with the Office of Intercultural Affairs to share in on their experience with their fellow classmate as well as continuous check-ins to help them with reverse cultural shock.
+- As a study abroad alumni, students are now part of a campus cohort that meets monthly with the Study Abroad Office to share in on their experience with their fellow classmate as well as continuous check-ins to help them with reverse cultural shock.

 At the mandatory Study Abroad Orientation, Asbury staff addresses the following: